Podcast series 1 now available

 Johnny Mitchell: I’m Johnny Mitchell.
 I’m a history teacher, and I’m wondering what you can tell me to help me understand why the grade boundaries change every year.

 Craig Barton: It’d be really useful to know what factors actually affect grade boundaries each year, and I’m definitely interested to learn how cold, hard stats are combined with human judgement to ensure the fairest grade boundaries are set each year.
-So I’m going to meet Lesley Mayer, a senior researcher at AQA, to find out how that relationship works.
+So I’m going to meet Lesley Meyer, a senior researcher at AQA, to find out how that relationship works.

 Lesley, it is fantastic to meet you today.
 If I’m right in saying, you are a senior researcher who specialises in standards in awarding.
 Is that right?